 - To this mixture add the egg yolk and mix well.
 The dough at this point should come together and form a rough ball.
 Only if the dough still feels dry add the egg white as needed

 - Once the dough is ready, place it on a piece of cling wrap and flatten it into a disc-like shape.
 Cover all around with cling wrap and let it sit in the refrigerator for half n hour

 - Once chilled remove it from the fridge

-How to roll the dough
+- How to roll the Sweet Pastry Crust Dough

 - Place a big piece of cling on your platform.
 Dust some flour onto the cling wrap.
 Place the dough on this piece of cling wrap.
 Dust some more flour on the top of the dough.
 Place another piece of cling wrap on top of the dough (it’s like a sandwich now, cling wrap-dough-cling wrap).
 Using a rolling pin evenly roll the dough without moving the cling wrap.

 - Once you have rolled it to the required size remove the top cling wrap piece and lift it carefully holding the bottom cling wrap piece (you are now transferring the rolled dough into the tart crust pan) Peel off the bottom cling wrap once you have managed to place the rolled dough onto the tart pan.
 Press the dough on all sides of the tart pan making sure you have clean edges